Table of Contents

 Kerry O'Halloran (email@example.com )

-The Charities Act 2009 entered into force on October 16, 2014, with the exception of Part 7 (miscellaneous provisions) which as of November 2014 have yet to be enacted.
+The Charities Act 2009 entered into force on October 16, 2014, with the exception of Part 7 (miscellaneous provisions), which as of April 2016 have yet to be enacted.
 Part 4 (relating to statutory investigations) was commenced on September 5, 2016.
 The Act established the Charities Regulatory Authority (CRA), which in turn established the Register of Charities .
 All existing, tax-exempt charities maintain their registered status under the Act but must supply additional information to the CRA.
-All other charities must apply to register with the CRA before April 16, 2015.
+All other charities were due to register with the CRA before April 16, 2015.
 Due to delays in such charities’ response, the Minister for Justice extended the deadline for registration until April 16, 2016.

-Company law is also undergoing reform in Ireland.
-A new Companies Bill that will consolidate into a single piece of legislation 16 existing Companies Acts and numerous statutory instruments was published on December 21, 2012.
-When enacted, the Companies Bill 2012 will provide charities with two legal forms: the company limited by guarantee (Part 18); and a new entity, the Designated Activity Company (or DAC) (Part 16).
-Updates on the progress of the Bill, which is expected to be enacted before the end of 2014, can be followed on the Oireachtas website.
+Company law has undergone considerable reform in Ireland.
+A new Companies Act 2014, consolidating into a single piece of legislation 16 existing Companies Acts and numerous statutory instruments, entered into force on June 1, 2015.
+The Act provides charities with two legal forms: the company limited by guarantee (CLG) (Part 18); and a new entity, the designated activity company (or DAC) (Part 16).